andreoliwa/nitpick/docs/quickstart.rst

 Nitpick is also a flake8_ plugin, so you can run this on a project with at least one Python (``.py``) file::

     flake8 .

-Nitpick_ will download and use the opinionated :gitref:`default style file <nitpick-style.toml>`.

-You can use it as a template to :ref:`configure-your-own-style`.

 Run as a pre-commit hook
 ------------------------